fimiller/fimiller.github.io/index.md

 ## Education
 - PhD in Industrial Engineering, Northeastern University.
 Fall 2025 - Present
-- MS In Mathematics, Northeastern University, Fall 2023 - May 2025 (expected)
+- MS In Mathematics, Northeastern University, Fall 2023 - August 2025
 - Bachelor of Science in Mathematical Sciences, Worcester Polytechnic Institute (WPI), August 2019 - May 2023.
 GPA: 3.92/4.0
 - Bachelor of Science in Data Science, Worcester Polytechnic Institute (WPI), August 2019 - May 2023.
 GPA: 3.92/4.0
 	- Major Qualifying Project (MQP) (Senior Thesis): ["Deep Learning for Reflected Backwards Stochastic Differential Equations"](https://digital.wpi.edu/concern/student_works/js956j933?locale=en), Advisor: Stephan Sturm.
 Awarded MQP Departmental Honorable Mention

 ## Research Interests
 My current research involves developing operations research based approaches to problems in the public sector of high humanitarian concern.
 In short, we hope to develop optimzation models, algorithms, and software that can realistically model and help inform policy decision.
+Specifically, I am developing bilevel network interdiction models and solution algorithms to improve decision making and outcomes to best serve victims of human trafficking.

 As an undegraduate, I conducted research in public sector operations research.
 This involved applying mixed integer linear fractional programming to the problem of marginal shelter deployment for a city.
 Additionally, I researched deep learning techniques for determining the solution to a certain class of stochastic differential equations for the problem of option pricing in mathematical finance.

 ## Skills
-- Programming Languages: Python, Julia, MATLAB, R, SQL, LaTeX
+- Programming Languages: Python, Julia, MATLAB, R, SQL, Java, LaTeX
-	- Some of my favorite packages: pandas, numpy, matplotlib, scikit, gurobi, tensorflow, pytorch
+	- Some of my favorite packages: pandas, numpy, matplotlib, scikit, gurobi, pytorch
-- Solvers: Gurobi, Mosek, COSMO, Clarabel
+- Solvers: Gurobi, HiGHS, SCS, Mosek, COSMO, Clarabel
-- Applications: Github, Slurm, Overleaf, Microsoft Office, Google Suite
+- Applications: Git, Github, Slurm, Overleaf, Microsoft Office, Google Suite

 *Selected Courses:*

 ### As a graduate student at Northeastern University
 - **Mathematics** - Optimization and Complexity, Analysis 2, Algebra 1, Algebra 2, Readings in Random Matrix Theory and Compressed Sensing, Geometry and Applications of Tensors, Readings in Real Algebraic Geometry, Sparse Optimization
+- **Operations Research** - Network Analysis and Advanced Optimization, Probabilistic Operations Research

 ### As an undergraduate at Worcester Polytechnic Institute: